tazagul/apache_tf/README.md

 SOLUTION:

-1. provider.tf - defienes service provider and the region where the resources will be created.
+1. provider.tf - This section sets up the provider (the plugin for terraform which tells it how to talk with a cloud provider) and the region where the resources will be created.
 2. key.tf - creates a key and stores it in the region you define in var.tf file.
 And it is used to connect to the created instance via ssh.
 3. sg.tf - creates a security group to open ports 22, 80, and 443.
 Port  22 -Secure Shell (SSH) - used for secure logins.